-For conducting Baseline, Midline and End Line Survey field enumerators will be selected and moved to selected sample district for survey.
-Before launching of the enumerators in to field special training will be conducted.
+For conducting Baseline, Midline and End Line Survey field enumerators will be selected and moved to selected sample districts for field survey.
+Before launching of the enumerators into the field special training will be conducted.
 In this connection questionnaires will be prepared and pretested.